What is Leakage Current? DC Leakage VS AC Leakage

 1. Leakage current causes unwanted electrical power loss.

-3. Creates unwanted heat in the system.
+3. Leakage current can create unwanted heat in the system.

 Leakage Current Protection